-This paper aims to fill a gap in the literature by outlining the motivations for swap-covered borrowing.
-In this paper we have considered aspects of bond market incompleteness, and market frictions that may be overcome to some extent by swap-covered foreign currency borrowing and therefore motivate that form of borrowing.
+This paper aims to contribute to a gap in the literature in understanding the motivations for swap-covered borrowing.
+In this paper, we considered aspects of bond market incompleteness, and market frictions that may be overcome to some extent by swap-covered foreign currency borrowing and therefore motivate that form of borrowing.
 Empirical assessment established several stylised facts.
 The characteristics of bond issuance by residents in foreign currency and by non-residents in local currency (swap counterparties) are significantly different in several respects.
-Foreign currency issuance by residents is, on average, significantly lower rated, longer term and larger in size than non-resident issuance in the domestic market, consistent with the notion that swap-covered borrowing may provide resident issuance in Asia-Pacific currencies is highly skewed toward AAA issuers, suggesting that a credit quality gap is important.
-This is consistent with several motivations, including a scarcity of high-grade minor currency debt, for example due to a low sovereign ceiling or fiscal prudence, regulations that limit certain investor classes to high-grade debt, and risk unbundling.
+Foreign currency issuance by residents is, on average, significantly lower-rated, longer-term and larger in size than non-resident issuance in the domestic market, consistent with the notion that swap-covered borrowing may provide resident issuance in Asia-Pacific currencies is highly skewed towards AAA issuers, suggesting that a credit quality gap is important.
+This is consistent with several motivations, including a scarcity of high-grade minor currency debt, for example due to a low sovereign ceiling or fiscal prudence, regulations that limit certain investor classes to high-grade debt and risk unbundling.

-In practice, many of the motivations for swap-covered foreign currency borrowing that we discussed may be valid in different countries at different times.
+In practice, many of the motivations for swap-covered foreign currency borrowing discussed may be valid in different countries at different times.
 In less complete and liquid markets, arbitrage of price gaps is likely to predominate.
-Most countries' low-grade debt markets are relatively undeveloped compared to the US market, and most countries' sovereign ratings are below AAA, so that swap-covered borrowing provides a potential means of arbitraging non-traded assets and unbundling risk.
-Even in countries rated AAA such as Australia and Singapore, non-resident issuance is a growing share of total issuance in domestic currency, suggesting more persistent motivations such as market completeness through diversification or risk unbundling.
+Most countries' low-grade debt markets are relatively undeveloped compared to the US market, and most countries' sovereign ratings are below AAA, so swap-covered borrowing provides a potential means of arbitraging non-traded assets and unbundling risk.
+Even in countries rated AAA such as Australia and Singapore, non-resident issuance is a growing share of total issuance in domestic currency, suggesting more persistent motivations such as market completeness through diversification or unbundling of risk.
 In recent years, bond markets in most currencies have become more international and cross-currency swap markets have grown rapidly where not restricted.
-The events of 2007-08 may reverse these trends in some markets for a while, and have helped in our understanding of the risks.
-Looking forward, more globally integrated markets, including significant volumes of this pattern of borrowing, look increasingly to be the norm.
+The events of 2007-08 may reverse these trends in some markets for a while, and have helped our understanding of the risks.
+Looking forward, more globally integrated markets, including significant volumes of this pattern of borrowing, appear increasingly to be the norm.

-The questions raised are important ones for policymakers in terms of understanding current market developments, promoting domestic bond market development, financial stability or understanding the potential effects of easing exchange controls.
-The continued development of domestic bond markets remains an important focus in reducing information asymmetries, developing more liquid low-grade and long-term markets, reducing market frictions and supporting other domestic financial markets.
-Swap-covered borrowing provides a potential means of overcoming market frictions, thus allowing domestic firms to raise financing more efficiently while diversifying and deepening domestic currency debt markets.
+The questions raised are important ones for policymakers in terms of understanding current market developments, promoting domestic bond market development and financial stability or understanding potential effects of easing exchange controls.
+Continued development of domestic bond markets remains an important focus to reduce information asymmetries, develop more liquid low-grade and term markets, reduce market frictions and support other domestic financial markets.
+Swap-covered borrowing provides a potential means to overcome market frictions, enabling domestic firms to raise financing more efficiently, and to diversify and deepen domestic currency debt markets.
 Many unanswered questions provide fertile ground for further research.